joouha/euporie/docs/pages/installation.rst

 HTML
 ====

-Euporie will attempt to render HTML outputs.
-This requires one of the following:
+Euporie includes its own custom HTML renderer, which it uses to render HTML outputs, meaning that external programs are not longer required to display HTML.

+If HTML rendering fails for some reason, euporie will fall back on one of the following for rendering HTML:

 * Python packages
    .. hlist::